Basico-PS/AutomationOrchestrator/README.md

 ## Notes

-Out-of-the-box, the Automation Orchestrator can trigger and schedule scripts on the same machine and user running the server.
-In case you wish to do either of the two things below, you need to utilize the [Automation Orchestrator Executor](https://github.com/Basico-PS/AutomationOrchestratorExecutor) add-on:
-- Run the Automation Orchestrator on one machine but execute the scripts on a different machine, or
-- Run the Automation Orchestrator on a machine (for example, a Windows Terminal Server) with multiple users that are supposed to execute scripts

 The Automation Orchestrator runs with the ["DEBUG" flag set to "True"](https://docs.djangoproject.com/en/3.0/ref/settings/#debug), which is not recommended in a cloud production environment, since the Automation Orchestrator should only be used to run fully locally or shared in your protected internal network.
 If you wish to deploy the Automation Orchestrator in the open cloud, there are [many additional steps](https://docs.djangoproject.com/en/3.0/howto/deployment/) to consider and implement.

 ## Copyrights

-Starting from 0.0.17 Basico P/S - Automation Orchestrator is distributed under the [BSD 3-clause license](https://github.com/Basico-PS/AutomationOrchestrator/blob/master/LICENSE).
-Basico P/S - Automation Orchestrator 0.0.16 and before was distributed under the MIT license.
+Starting from v0.0.17 Basico P/S - Automation Orchestrator is distributed under the [BSD 3-clause license](https://github.com/Basico-PS/AutomationOrchestrator/blob/master/LICENSE).
+Basico P/S - Automation Orchestrator v0.0.16 and before was distributed under the MIT license.

-(c) Basico P/S, Mathias Balsløw 2019
+(c) Basico P/S, Mathias Balsløw 2019-2020

 ## Contact